IBM-Cloud/docs/runtimes/ruby/index.md

+---

+copyright:
+  years: 2015, 2016

+---

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}
 {:codeblock: .codeblock}

-# Ruby runtime
+# Ruby
 {: #ruby_runtime}
-*Last updated: 19 February 2016*
+*Last updated: 16 March 2016*

 The Ruby runtime on {{site.data.keyword.Bluemix}} is powered by the ruby_buildpack.
-The ruby_buildpack provides a complete runtime environment for Ruby app.
+The ruby_buildpack provides a complete runtime environment for Ruby apps.
 {: shortdesc}

 The ruby_buildpack is used if your app has a Gemfile in the root directory.
 It will then use Bundler to install your dependencies.